-There’s a reason professional golfers make sure their wedges and irons are very clean before hitting a golf shot.
-The cleaner the grooves of your clubs, the better chance you can hit a shot with backspin.
+There’s a reason professional golfers make sure their sand wedge, pitching wedge, and irons are very clean before hitting a golf shot.
+The cleaner the grooves of your clubs, the better chance you can hit an iron shot or sand wedge shot with backspin.

 The Condition of the Greens